francesca025/AGN-DC/README.md

 # AGN-DC
-Code written for the AGN Data Challenge assigned by Paula Sanchez Saez.
+Code written for the AGN Data Challenge assigned by Dr Paula Sanchez Saez.